“Pass the potatoes . . . and while you’re at it, where’s your will?”

 Power of attorney for finances.
 If a person can no longer handle their finances, who can make these decisions while the person is still alive?

 Living trust.
 If a person can no longer manage their estate, who can do so, holding property and funds for beneficiaries?

-The power of attorney for healthcare, finances, and living trust may be all the same person, if, for example, a couple is married.
-But it doesn’t have to be, and it’s especially important to revisit these documents if a death or divorce occurs and draw up new forms, naming a different proxy.
+The power of attorney for healthcare, finances and living trust may be all the same person, if, for example, a couple is married.
+But it doesn’t have to be, and it’s especially important to revisit these documents if a death or divorce occurs.
+At that point, you would draw up new forms, naming a different proxy.
 (Second marriage or stepchildren?
 Here's what you should know about estate planning for blended families.)

 How do you get power of attorney?
 It’s important that the person who will be power of attorney be named in a legally binding document, instead of understood through casual conversation.

 A lawyer can help you draw up these documents, and an appointment with a lawyer can be helpful to walk you through all the forms and what-ifs you may need.
 That said, a lawyer isn’t essential.

 Many states offer standardized forms allowing you to name a power of attorney, specify wishes in a living will or advance directive, or choose a healthcare proxy.
 These forms often need to be notarized to be made official.